A Kernel Test for Causal Association via Noise Contrastive Backdoor Adjustment: Backdoor-HSIC

-This defines a joint density $p^{*}(x,y,z)=p^*(x)p(z)p(y|x,z)$, for some arbitrary density $p^*(x)$.
-However in the above case, the \textit{backdoor criterion} \citep{pearl_2009} is satisfied by the set of confounders $Z$, which implies that $p(y\cmid \text{\it do}(x))$ admits this representation. \\ We are now ready to present the first link between HSIC and $p(y\cmid \text{\it do}(x))$, as we are interested in expectations under $p^{*}$ using samples from $p$.
+We are now ready to present the first link between HSIC and $p(y\cmid \text{\it do}(x))$, as we are interested in expectations under $p^{*}$ using samples from $p$.
+We define the expectation operator $\mathbb{E}_p$ in the usual way:

+We would also like to calculate the expectation under the interventional distribution $p^*$, using samples from $p$.
+This can be done by using a weight function $w(z,x) = p^*(x)/p(x \cmid z)$ so that

 \begin{Proposition} Consider continuous and bounded real-valued functions $f,g$.
 The covariance between $f(X)$ and $g(Y)$ under $p^*$ can be calculated as